-Next Generation Sequencing
+Next Generation Sequencing & Bioinformatics

 What We Do

-The next generation sequencing and bioinformatics program works closely with the infectious disease program at UPHL to provide all pulse-field gel electrophoresis and next generation sequencing for CDC’s PulseNet Program, which is a national laboratory network that connects foodborne illness cases to detect outbreaks.
+The next-generation sequencing and bioinformatics program works closely with the infectious disease program at UPHL to provide all pulsed-field gel electrophoresis and next-generation sequencing for CDC’s PulseNet Program, which is a national laboratory network that connects foodborne illness cases to detect outbreaks.